snorkman88/suntastic/README.md

 Since the supercapacitor bank I have at the moment (250F x 5.4V) already comes with an extra PCB to protect them against overvoltages higher than 5V, and for [this simulation](https://www.falstad.com/circuit/circuitjs.html?ctz=CQAgjCAMB0l3BWEBOaBmAHAFgOyQ2AGwJhZaREiERIKQgICmAtGGAFACGIaATPfwwNeQwSCFZ0UcPHghJCJDGQqcdWXEKFkaGbPYB3Hv3DJeIXryynzkLjwTnKJJ4XHyp9MBoHQVZ9Vl+SBxdBSRvfSM+LzNjej4oQ3jjB3NEuzAEXRxCITBclBFwQoEGBnYsnOwLDCFkQgE66VsKoxwa3hxzM3zS5Nz8uIamoTsjXpK3FSd+9pq0SGsXcDdxkEHV+kdRfCSCp2LCazBi1jWNj0Vy+lvoJAA1AHsAGwAXTgBzRmSxNnNLCdTkkjICbBYrOBgXYAEpbEDnLzAxHSejkDy6W5Qe7sABOUwRRC8hWYDWkjUCdnxBTczAwxIu9B0GjxBMoNKo1jRxCiBJRRMJjRBfLJHLpt2SHIZqySnwJxwJ9NRkpJSrQjgRSvW6vM4rSyqMUos3QNxtaXQBkPWFoh1hituFf2Bp3y0MlRxOxX+SSe4BlXksyBo2PgEASKGkyB47CAA), I chose 3V for the upper limit and 1V for the lower one.

 Since it's my intention to make the supercapacitor charge up to a voltage value close to the maximum, the final version will have a lock-in voltage closer to 5V or 5.4V if I get a bank without the overvoltage protection.
 The lower limit of the hysterisis windows will be kept at 1V.
-In order to avoid flickering of the output when the supercap voltage reaches the lock-in and -out values, an SR latch based on NOR gates will either SET and keep the output to HIGH when the lock-in voltage is reached and reset its output when reaching the lock-out value.
+In order to avoid flickering of the output when the supercap voltage reaches the lock-in and -out values, an SR latch based on NOR gates will either SET (and keep it HIGH even if the input flickers) when the lock-in voltage is reached; and RESET its output when reaching the lock-out value.

+The circuit consists of two [TLV3691](https://www.ti.com/lit/ds/symlink/tlv3691.pdf?ts=1706791844150&ref_url=https%253A%252F%252Fwww.google.com%252F) nano-power comparators.

+For the voltage references, it's yet to be defined if specific high-precision voltage references like [REF35](https://www.ti.com/lit/ds/symlink/ref35.pdf?ts=1706804680495&ref_url=https%253A%252F%252Fwww.ti.com%252Fpower-management%252Fvoltage-reference%252Fseries-voltage-reference%252Fproducts.html) will be used or simply get those reference values from a voltage divider. **Current consumption reduction is PRIORITY.**

 ## Getting Started